rezendi/ykarma/README.md

 people most highly thought of by their fellow workers.
 In that case the company would be the "vendor" for their employees.

-It's also easy to envision, though, why external vendors would want to offer rewards to people who have established themselves as high-reputation within a particular community.
-The immediate value for conferences etc. would be simply having them present; the longer-term value would be establishing a relationship with people whose decisions will presumably have outsized significance in time to come.
-It might also make sense to offer them "perishable inventory," eg empty hotel rooms or airplane seats; doing so within a reputation economy wouldn't devalue that inventory's perceived monetary worth.
+But it's also easy to envision why external vendors would want to offer rewards to people who have established themselves as high-reputation within a particular community.
+The immediate value for conferences etc. would be simply having them present.
+The longer-term value would be establishing a relationship with people whose decisions will have outsized significance in time to come.
+It would make sense to e.g. offer them "perishable inventory," such as empty hotel rooms or airplane seats, as so within a reputation economy wouldn't devalue that inventory's perceived monetary worth.

 There may also be a concept of *brand* reputation, but that's still notional / experimental.